gardener/garden-setup/README.md

 This file will be evaluated using `spiff`, a dynamic templating language for yaml files.
 For example, this simplifies the specification of field values that are used multiple times in the yaml file.
 For more information, see the [spiff repository](https://github.com/mandelsoft/spiff/blob/master/README.md).

 > Please note that, for the sake of clarity, not all configuration options are listed in this readme.
 Instead, the more advanced configuration options have been moved into a set of additional documentation files.
-You can access these files via their [index](docs/extended/README.md) and each page is usually linked in its corresponding section below.
+You can access these pages via their [index](docs/extended/README.md) and they are usually linked in their corresponding sections below.

 <pre>
 landscape: